arvindpj007/Suricata-Detect-DoS-Attack/README.md

 2. Kali Linux VM (192.168.3.153)

 ## Install Suricata
-For installing suricata (and suricata debugger) in the Ubuntu VMthe following commands are executed in order:
+For installing suricata (and suricata debugger) in the Ubuntu VM the following commands are executed in order:

         sudo add-apt-repository ppa:oisf/suricata-stable
         sudo apt update && sudo apt upgrade -y